rafati/BU-GPA-calculator/BU-GPA-Calculator-Guide.md

 2. **Conditional Rendering**: Components render only when data is ready
 3. **GPA Calculations**: Optimized to avoid redundant operations
 4. **Data Fetching**: Sheets API calls minimized and cached where possible
+5. **Development Mode**: Be aware that development mode may show different performance characteristics than production builds

 ## Extension Points